 A total of 1.11 ha of wetland habitat is proposed for removal to accommodate the site alteration/development.
 Wetland creation (at a 1:1 ratio) is proposed along the eastern Subject Lands boundary to address the proposed removals/alterations.
 A 1:1 ratio is warranted given that portions of the wetlands that are proposed for removal are already degraded and/or disturbed from physical and/or biological disturbances.
 The created wetland will increase native plant diversity to provide a net gain in ecological functions and resiliency of the system.
 Hydroperiod modelling will be completed following initial discussions with reviewing agencies during the detailed design phase.
 Following hydroperiod modelling, the target ecosystem will be defined as appropriate given the presence of established Common Reed populations surrounding the site.
 The created wetland area will be buffered by a 10 m native species buffer to protect and enhance the created wetland.
 In addition to the buffer, a fence is proposed between the existing residential properties and the outer edge of the buffer to discourage human engagement/disturbance of the feature.
 Due to the proposed industrial site usage, interactions from the industrial area are expected to be relatively limited in comparison to the adjacent residential areas.
 Finally, external drainage from the adjacent Airport Lands will be conveyed through the site through a vegetated conveyance swale along the northern property boundary.
-Internal drainage will be captured and treated via a treatment train process before being directed into one of three storm sewers (towards Homestead Drive or Airport Road) and/or into the recreated wetland, as required.
-Pre to post development flows will be matched to avoid impacts to downstream (offsite) occupied fish habitats.
+Internal drainage will be captured and treated via a treatment train process before being directed into one of two storm sewers (towards Homestead Drive or Airport Road) and/or into the recreated wetland, as required.
+Pre to post development flows will be generally mimic existing conditions to avoid impacts to downstream (offsite) occupied fish habitats.
+Specifically, the proposed SWM infrastructure has been designed to match erosion threshold targets identified by GEO Morphix to avoid erosion within receiving watercourses.
+By meeting the erosion threshold target, this will mitigate against erosion and thus the scour within existing fish habitats and contribution of excess sediment to downstream habitats.
 Indirect fish habitat functions will be replicated through the continued contribution of flows and allochthonous materials via the conveyance swale and recreated wetland.

 While direct removal of the wetland features is proposed, no negative impacts are predicted as a result of the proposed development provided that the recommended mitigative and restorative measures are enacted and monitored for effectiveness.
 The implementation of mitigation measures and appropriate construction monitoring will contribute to the maintenance of local features and functions over time.
 This is in compliance with Sections C.2.3 and C.2.5 of the UHOP (2018) as well as Sections 8.2.2.8 of the NPCA's Policy Document (2018).
+A policy conformance review was undertaken by Urban Solutions (Appendix G), which further confirms that the applicable UHOP and AEGD natural heritage policies have been met.